Tasnimacj/Capstone_Heart_Prediction/README.md

 * `notebooks`
     - contains all final notebooks involved in the project

-* `reports`
-    - contains final report which summarises the project

-* `references`
-    - contains papers / tutorials used in the project

 * `src`
     - Contains the project source code (refactored from the notebooks)